 - Good skin colour and muscle tone.
 Does she look like she fits her skin?
 If you gently ‘pinch’ her skin, it should spring back into place.

 - Your baby is alert and reasonably contented and does not want to feed constantly.
 It is however normal for babies to have times when they feed more frequently.
-See the Fussy babies — is it the arsenic hour? and the Fussy periods and wonder weeks articles on this website.
+See the Cluster feeding and fussing babies and the Fussy periods and wonder weeks articles on this website.
 It is also normal for babies to wake for night feeds.
 Some babies sleep through the night at an early age while others wake during the night for some time.

 A newborn's nappies

 Wide variation exists in what is seen in a newborn's nappies.
 The following gives a general guide as to what might be seen.

 The first bowel motions a baby has are black and sticky.
 This is from the meconium present in the baby's digestive tract before birth.
 By day 2, the bowel motions should be softer but still dark in colour.
 Over the next few days, the bowel motions change to a greenish-brown and then to a mustard-yellow.
 As the colour changes they become less sticky and larger in volume.